 Registering as self-employed

-If you’re going to be working through a limited company things could get (just a little!) more complicated.
-We’ve got a separate article that explains all you need to know about how to set up a limited company - or you can download our guide if you'd like to read it later at your convenience.
+If you’re going to be working through a limited company things could get (just a little!) more complicated - you may need to work out how much dividend tax you owe, or your might need to calculate the capital gains tax you'll need to pay.
+We’ve got a separate article that explains all you need to know about how to set up a limited company.

 If you’re going to be working as a sole trader then there are two options available.
 The first is to do it online by going to the Gov.uk site.
 The whole thing is pretty straightforward, just follow the process and you’ll be registered as self-employed in no time.
 You’ll now be registered up until the point you de-register (if you ever need to).
 You won’t need to re-register each tax year.

 You can also, if you’re willing to face HMRC’s call centres, complete your registration by calling 0300 200 3500.
 They’ll take you through everything and get you set-up straight away.

 Things to keep on top of while you’re self-employed